PanosEconomou/notes/Projects/CFT/Invariant_Defects.md

 1 && \sqrt{2} && \varphi && \sqrt{2} \sqrt{1 + \phi^2}.
 \end{align*}
 $$
 So we expect to have $4$ families and obtain the rest of the simple lines by taking products.
+Before we jump in here are some interesting observations.
+The invertible lines on the theory form a $D_8$, though not all of these lines are multiples of the identity in the representation of $\mathcal{V}^{\sigma}$.
+In particular only a $\mathbb{Z}_2^2$ doesn't intertwine the representations formed by $1,\sigma, \eta\boxtimes \eta$, as expected.

 Let's start with the invertible ones.

 ### Invertible Lines